P-nuclei: The rp-process

 The so-called rp-process (rp is for rapid proton capture) is the purest form of the rapid proton capture process described above.
 At proton densities of more than ×10^28 protons/cm3 and temperatures around 2×10^9 K, the reaction path is close to the proton drip line.
 The waiting points can be bridged provided that the process time is 10–600 s.
 Waiting-point nuclides are produced with larger abundances while the production of nuclei "behind" each waiting point is increasingly suppressed.

-A definitive endpoint is reached close to 104Te because the reaction path runs into a region of nuclides which decay preferably by alpha decay and thus loop the path back onto itself.
-Therefore, an rp-process would only be able to produce p-nuclei with mass numbers less than or equal to 104.
+The last waiting point reached is 104Sn and the definitive endpoint is reached at 107Te because of instability toward alpha decay, and primarily photon-induced decay or (γ,α) reactions loop the path back onto itself.
+Therefore, an rp-process would only be able to produce p-nuclei with mass numbers up to 106 or 107, or up to 106Cd.

 The pn-process

 The waiting points in rapid proton capture processes can be avoided by (n,p) reactions which are much faster than proton captures on or beta decays of waiting points nuclei.
 This results in a considerable reduction of the time required to build heavy elements and allows an efficient production within seconds.
 This requires, however, a (small) supply of free neutrons which are usually not present in such proton-rich plasmas.
 One way to obtain them is to release them through other reactions occurring simultaneously as the rapid proton captures.
 This is called neutron-rich rapid proton capture or pn-process.